sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 **The Summaryof the contentsof theNītimanjarī**

  The work is a collection of some 166 ethical maxims which are always quoted at the beginning in a few words such as **'सोमसुत् धन्य इत्याह'** or **पुंसां****दाता श्रेष्ठ इत्यर्थ आह'** etc. This maxim is then put in a verse the second half being intended or reserved for the elucidation of it by adducing some reference to the rca or its legend.
 Thus these verses also amount to the same number, viz.
 166. Then follows the author's own commentary, where the words are always explained with due references to Panini's sutras, rules of Patañjali's Mahābhāsya, Nighantu, Nirukta etc. Sometimes the author in his own commentary even adduces passages from the axcillary texts of the Vedas such as the Brāhmanas, Āranyakas and the Upanisads with the Śrauta and Grhya Sutras and some times the parallel texts of the Samhita itself are quoted, which fact betrays profound knowledge of the Vedic texts on the part of the author.
 In each of these verses there is generally only one Vedic reference but sometimes there are two, the same verse being repeated twice in their respective places.
-Sometimes under the same maxim, a number of Vedic verses are [quoted,](# "Vide p.
+Sometimes under the same maxim, a number of Vedic verses are quoted,[^6] thus leading to the increase of the total number of verses which go to amount to 188.
+It has been already told that these Vedic verses are quoted and arranged according to the order in the Ṛk Samhita, thus being divided into 8 Aṣtakas corresponding to those of the samhita[^7].The

+[^6]: "Vide p.
 230 where no less than seven consecutive rcas are quoted and explained; cf also p.
+289."

-289.") thus leading to the increase of the total number of verses which go to amount to 188.
-It has been already told that these Vedic verses are quoted and arranged according to the order in the Ṛk Samhita, thus being divided into 8 Aṣtakas corresponding to those of the [samhita](# "This order has been slightly reversed in the MSS which has been marked on pp. 51 and 287 of this book.").The
+[^7]: "This order has been slightly reversed in the MSS which has been marked on pp. 51 and 287 of this book."